ladeoshodi/letsfreckle/README.md

 ```
 python log_freckle.py 2017-06-17 480 <Project> <Description/Tag>
 ```
-4. If you have the alias setup, you can always easily type the alias to navigate you to the project and freckle away
+4. If you have the alias setup, you can always type the alias to easily navigate to the project and freckle away

 That's all folks!!!!! 🐰